kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

     - This freezes the Rulan-tach in place
   - Talk to and kill the Rulan-tach
 - While MC fights Rulan, have Jolee [Save Teleport](<../Techniques/Save Teleporting>) to the Force Field
+- *Force: Cast Knight Speed on MC*
+  - This duration glitches Speed for the fights in the Lower Shadowlands
-  - Make sure you've looted a Tach Gland and killed the Rulan-tach, then...
+- Make sure you've looted a Tach Gland and killed the Rulan-tach, then bypass force field with Jolee: 1,2
-- Bypass force field: 1,2
   - ***Starts “Chieftain in Need”***

 ### Lower Shadowlands
 - Activate Solo Mode
-  - *Note: Jolee will warp to you at various points*
+- *Unequip MC: Remove Double-bladed Lightsaber*
-- [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>)/[Save Teleport](<../Techniques/Save Teleporting>) to skip the Mandalorians fighting the Wookiee CS
+- [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) to skip the Mandalorians fighting the Wookiee CS
-- Talk to and fight Freyyr
-- Freyyr: 2, kill him
+- [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) the first Mandalorian ambush
+  - Buffer into the space between the Wookiee corpses
-- Go to Star Map Computer: 1,3,1x5,4,1,1,4,1,4,1
+- [Save Teleport](<../Techniques/Save Teleporting>) to Star Map Computer: 1,3,1x5,5,1,4,1,4,1
+  - Try to let a viper kinrath hit you as you pass by them; this puts you in combat and delays the second Mandalorian ambush
-  - Finishes “Star Map: Kashyyyk”
+  - ***Finishes “Star Map: Kashyyyk”***
+- [Save Teleport](<../Techniques/Save Teleporting>) back to the second set of Wookiee corpses to trigger that ambush
+- *Equip MC: Double-bladed Lightsaber*
+- Kill all three Mandalorians as MC
-- `Level to 10: Persuade to 13, Knight Valor`
+- `Level MC to 10: Persuade to 13, Knight Valor`
-- *Unequip MC: Remove Double-Bladed Lightsaber*
-- Trigger Mandalorian ambush and kill them
-- Return to first cluster of Wookiee corpses, defeat Mandalorians
-- Activate Solo Mode
-- As Jolee, loot Mandalorians
-- As MC:
+- While MC kills the Mandalorians, [Save Teleport](<../Techniques/Save Teleporting>) with Jolee to the Mandalorian swoop bikes
+- Swap to MC and loot the Mandalorian closest to the viper kinrath for the Swoop Signal Device
+- Swap to Jolee and use the swoop bike to summon the Mandalorian Captain
-  - Kill kinraths if they spawn
+- Kill all three Mandalorians
-  - Interact with speeders
+- While MC kills the Mandalorians, [Save Teleport](<../Techniques/Save Teleporting>) with Jolee to Freyyr
-- Defeat and loot Mandalorian Captain
+- Swap to MC and loot the Mandalorian
   - ***Finishes “Hidden Hunters”***
+- Swap to Jolee and talk to Freyyr to fight him
-- [Save Teleport](<../Techniques/Save Teleporting>) back to Upper Shadowlands
+- While MC fights Freyyr, [Save Teleport](<../Techniques/Save Teleporting>) with Jolee to the Upper Shadowlands entrance
+  - When Freyyr accosts you, convo is 2, then swap to MC and *Stims: Basic Strength and Basic Battle Stim*
+  - Do NOT recast Knight Speed for Freyyr's second phase; we need to keep it off for [Save Teleports](<../Techniques/Save Teleporting>) now
-  - [GP Warp](<../Techniques/GP Warp#buffered-gp-warps>) to warp Jolee to you if he didn't follow
+- Once Freyyr is dead, use Jolee to [GP Warp](<../Techniques/GP Warp#buffered-gp-warps>) to warp MC
+  - This is a tough [GP Warp](<../Techniques/GP Warp#buffered-gp-warps>) since our saves are long
+  - You can learn where to [Save Teleport](<../Techniques/Save Teleporting>) Jolee from, or temporarily disable V-Sync to make this easier
+- Exit to Upper Shadowlands

 ### Wookiee Politics
 - Activate Solo Mode